mikemccaffrey/maybe/README.md

 * Trying to access the first element of an unexpectedly empty array.
 * Trying to access an entity field that does not exist in the current object.

-In any of these cases, the Maybe object returns null, so it shouldn't be used in any cases where problems will occur if a result is not returned.
+In any of these cases, the Maybe object returns null, so it can be used whenever the lack of a result won't cause problems.

 ## Usage